HodgesGenomicsLab/NPCdiff_ATACme/README.md

 methyation and cut site .bw

 ### C: TF Expression
 Differentially expressed transcription factor genes were plotted as a heatmap.
 Differential gene expression was determined using [DESeq2](RNAseq_processing/NPCdiff_DESeq2.Rmd).
-Significantly differentially expressed genes that were also listed in the [FANTOM SSTAR database](https://fantom.gsc.riken.jp/5/sstar/Main_Page) as a TF were graphed.
+Significantly differentially expressed genes that were also listed in the [FANTOM SSTAR database](https://fantom.gsc.riken.jp/5/sstar/Main_Page) as a TF were graphed. <br>

+### D and E: Footprint Methylation
+Regional methylation was calculated for all bound transcription factor binding sites.
+The regional methylation was calculated using the [roimethstat](ATACme_processing/roimethstat.slrm) script mentioned above. <br>
+<ins>Input</ins><br>
+footprint site .bed files, filtered by binding state at each timepoint <br>
+merged .meth files for each timepoint <br>

 ## Figure 5
+### A: Global hmC ELISA
+Global 5-hmC was measured via ELISA and quantified via standard curve. %hmC values at each timepoint are visualized via ggplot2.

+### B:

+### C:
+### D:
 ## Figure 6